Linda Edwards

 I never want to limit myself.
 Art needs to be creative and evolve from within.
 Creativity is about being free.
 I see myself as a visual storyteller capturing a moment in time’

-Working mainly with oils, Linda has exhibited at The Royal Cambrian Academy in Conwy, The Truman Brewery in London, Manchester Art Gallery and Home Exhibition Centre Manchester, Harrogate Event Centre as well as International Art Platforms including Art Basel Miami.
+Linda has exhibited widely both nationally and internationally.
+Her work has been shown at The Royal Cambrian Academy in Conwy, The Truman Brewery in London, Manchester Art Gallery and HOME Exhibition Centre Manchester, where she was a nominated artist, as well as the Harrogate Event Centre.
+Internationally, she has exhibited on prominent art platforms including Art Basel Miami, La Biennale di Venezia, Palma, New York and Zurich.

 Originals paintings are for sale and giclée prints are also available.